 Your postcode shouldn’t determine your baby’s access to a pulse oximetry test

 We passionately believe that every newborn should have the test that could help save their life.
 That is why we encouraged everyone to respond to a national consultation in August 2019 to help us ensure that this becomes a mandatory part of newborn testing in the UK.
 The NHS is now considering the public response, and is seeking approval from the Health Minister to conduct further research.
-Coronavirus has delayed this process and we are now expecting further updates in the latter half of 2021.
+Coronavirus has delayed this process and we are now expecting further updates.

 Naturally we’re disappointed that the result hasn’t been immediately positive, but we hope that the NHS will take on-board the in depth evidence presented by health professionals, and parents, alike, and make a decision that benefits every newborn.